clemsonciti/singularity-images/mxnet/README.md

 (Here I assume that the same nvidia driver/cuda have been installed in your host machine) and store the downloaded files and above scripts under the same folder.
 1. Run `sh build_container.sh` (assumes that you have sudo access)
-1. The `.img` will be produced, which has all the dependencies for setting up caffe installed.
+1. The `.img` will be produced, which has MXNET installed.
 Simply run a shell inside the container with `singularity shell <path-to-img>`